Hentyn History, Family Crest & Coats of Arms

 The name Hentyn arrived in England after the Norman Conquest of 1066.
 The Hentyn family lived in the place named Hendon, in Middlesex.
 The place-name is derived from an Old English expression that means at the high hill or in the valley with the deer.
 The place named Hendon is in the London Metropolitan area and is situated some seven miles north-west of Charing Cross.
 The Hendron variant is now chiefly found in County Armagh, Ireland, but it earliest origins lie in Middlesex.

 The surname Hentyn was first found in Middlesex.
 Alternatively, the family could have originated in Endon, a township, in the parish and union of Leek, N. division of the hundred of Totmonslow in Staffordshire.

 Early History of the Hentyn family

-Another 97 words (7 lines of text) covering the years 1639 and 1865 are included under the topic Early Hentyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hentyn research.
+Another 49 words (4 lines of text) covering the years 1639 and 1865 are included under the topic Early Hentyn History in all our PDF Extended History products and printed products wherever possible.

 Hentyn Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Hendon, Henden, Hendwn and others.

 Early Notables of the Hentyn family (pre 1700)